Are you a business owner, marketing executive, or student looking to understand what is Digital Marketing?

 If you are someone looking to understand Digital Marketing in the simplest manner possible, congratulations, you have come to the right place.

 In very simple terms, Digital Marketing involves the act of marketing and selling a range of products and services by having a presence on any of the digital platforms.
 Some of them are websites on search engines, profiles on social media platforms, email marketing campaigns, or app-based promotions and sales.

 In this article, we speak to leading experts and ask them to help us to come up with a simple guide for digital marketing.

 ‘Imagine you are in the plumbing business.
 You need to reach out to new customers, promote your business, and generate more sales and revenues.
 What you can do is create a business website for your plumbing services, use social media to promote your business, and run ads on search engines so that people can click and come to your website.

-The same is the story for social media platforms.
-You keep browsing and follow your favourite brands.
+The same is true for social media platforms.
+You keep browsing and following your favourite brands.
 They come up with a new product on their social media feed.
 You click on the link and are redirected to the brand’s eCommerce site, which lets you make the purchase.

 In a nutshell, digital marketing allows a brand to be present in front of its target audiences on a digital platform where they are present.
 The key to a successful digital marketing strategy is to communicate and engage with your potential target audiences.

 What are the 6 Main Touchpoints of Digital Marketing?